Senor Ferrari: Too bad. That's Casablanca's leading commodity. With refugees alone we can make a fortune if you work with me through the black market.

 Criminals whose primary trade is the illegal transportation of live human beings; ranging from the smuggling of undocumented migrants across national borders, to selling people into forced labor and servitude (especially involuntary prostitution).

 They tend to be sprawling, international organizations with seemingly infinite resources.
 Their resources are not used for their victims, who are typically kept in filthy cages until sold to the highest bidder, who is typically an immensely wealthy businessman.
-Their victims are typically female, and sold as sex slaves.

 - The Punisher MAX:

 - The Punisher goes after a trafficking ring in "The Slavers".
 Their treatment of their victims sets off every one of Frank's Berserk Buttons regarding the mistreatment of women and children in general, and his defeat of them is considered one of the most violent parts of the entire MAX run.

 - "The Naked Kill" is another Punisher arc where the villains own a maximum-security apartment and use it to make Snuff Films (the Big Bad's nephew has a Gag Penis with which he rips the women apart), importing women from all over the world to keep up their numbers.
 Frank disguises himself as a janitor and makes his way through the floors in a master-class demonstration on using an Improvised Weapon, but the murder of the star is left to the victims after Frank kneecaps him.